 Relying on strong user identity verification solutions gives customers confidence about the identity of the person on the other side of the platform.
 Online user ID verification is pitched to be the first step to gain and rebuild trust.
 Better yet, verifying a user’s correct identity is crucial when it comes to managing risk.

 “The long-term opportunity such innovation presents is even bigger.
 Banks are already experts in vouching for people’s identities, so if they were to figure out how to successfully digitize customer identification, this could help them secure a valued place, and relevance, in a modernizing economy,” a Business Insider report highlighted.

 Various Components besides ID verifications

-However, like most digital services, online ID verification isn’t an overnight fix.
-There’s a constant need to reimagine and modify the way identity verification solutions are provided to clients.
+However, like most digital services, online user ID verification isn’t an overnight fix.
+There’s a constant need to reimagine and modify the way user identity verification solutions are provided to clients.

 Research indicates that the time customers spend opening an account online - completing their online ID verification and other KYC data - significantly impacts their abandonment rates.
 Nearly 40 percent of prospective clients abandon an application if they have to spend over 30 minutes on it.

 This demands a faster identity verification service, one that’s entirely online and still provides a frictionless and intuitive experience for customers - resulting in better retention and higher conversion rates.

 More often than not, online user identity verification needs a robust ecosystem that’s highly secure, to mitigate chances of security breaches, ensure data privacy and manage risk.
 Identity information should not be poorly stored or duplicated, and security breaches should not become the norm.